Karelees History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The name Karelees is rooted in the ancient Anglo-Saxon culture.
 It was a name for someone who was a person who was believed to be free from care or unconcerned.
-The nickname is derived from the Old English word carleas, which referred to the personal characteristics of the bearer.
+The nickname is derived from the Old English word carleas, which referred to a "cheerful, merry" person.

 Early Origins of the Karelees family